Wael1122/waa/Image-Backends.md

 ## Image Backends

-Note: The screenshot for `iterm2`, `tycat` and `w3m` is the same since the output in these backends is identical.
+Note: The screenshot for `iterm2`, `tycat`, `sixel` and `w3m` is the same since the output in these backends is identical.
 I also can't get a screenshot of `iterm2` since I don't have a macOS machine.

 ### Ascii